asorbini/rticonnextdds-ros2-demos/README.md

 (`connext_cpp_nodes`), and some helper resources to simplify the implementation of this class of ROS 2 applications (`connext_node_helpers`).

+The repository also contains a helper library, `connext_msgs`, which contains RTI Connext DDS type support for most types included in the ROS 2 distribution.

 - [Build dependencies](#build-dependencies)
 - [Build examples](#build-examples)
 - [Run examples](#run-examples)